| Bible Research > English Versions > 21st Century > CSB |

 We will comment on the places where "supplied word" brackets appear in the translation of Philippians.

-The translation of generic masculine nouns and pronouns in this version is conservative — that is, the version does not aim to conceal the fact that the authors of Scripture regularly use what modern feminists have called "sexist" language.
-But the Greek word anthropos ("man") is regularly translated "people," and masculine forms are carefully avoided where the Greek or Hebrew texts have words which may be rendered with gender-neutral equivalents such as "someone," "no one," "another," etc. The CSB is more gender-neutral than the NASB, the NIV, the ESV, and most other versions which have been published in the past 20 years.
+The translation of generic masculine nouns and pronouns in this version is conservative — that is, the version does not aim to conceal the fact that the authors of Scripture regularly use what modern feminists have called “sexist” language.
+But the plural of the Greek word ανθρωπος (“man”) is regularly translated “people” instead of “men,” and occasionally we also see a gender-neutral rendering of the singular ανθρωπος.
+For example, in Romans 3:4 γινέσθω δὲ ὁ Θεὸς ἀληθής, πᾶς δὲ ἄνθρωπος ψεύστης is translated “God must be true, even if everyone is a liar.”
+Masculine forms are also avoided where the Greek or Hebrew texts have participles, substantival adjectives, and pronouns which may be rendered with gender-neutral equivalents such as “someone,” “one,” “no one,” “another,” etc. The HCSB is more gender-neutral than the NASB, the NKJV, and the 1984 NIV.

 In the Old Testament the translation follows the custom of conservative protestant Bibles by rendering the messianic passages in accordance with their interpretation in the New Testament.
 For example, in Isaiah 7:14 it has "the virgin will conceive" (though a footnote gives the alternate "the virgin is pregnant").
 Genesis 22:18 reads, "And all the nations of the earth will be blessed by your offspring" (with the alternative "Or will bless themselves, or will find blessing" in a note).
 Psalm 2:12 reads "Pay homage to the Son" (with a note indicating that the text reads literally "Kiss the Son").

 The Holman Christian Standard Bible has an unusually large number of marginal notes giving other manuscript readings and alternative renderings of the text.
 There seems to be at least twice as many of these notes as is usual for English versions.
 When the notes offer an alternative rendering, it is usually more literal than the rendering in the text.
-Some of the notes are explanatory, as for example the note to Acts 7:19, which explains that the abandonment of infants oudoors was "a common pagan practice of birth control."
-A note on John 1:1 explains that "the Word (Gk Logos) is a title for Jesus as the communication and revealer of God the Father."
-The word logos here means much more than this note indicates, but at least the CSB tries to explain it (other versions do not).
-Unfortunately there is no marginal note at Galatians 6:16, where the CSB gives the unusual rendering "May peace be on all those who follow this standard, and mercy also be on the Israel of God!"
-There ought to have been a note here telling the reader about the more commonly accepted interpretation, in which kai epi ton Isael tou Theou (and upon the Israel of God) is understood as Paul's way of asserting that "all those who follow this standard" are the true and spiritual Israel.
-In the first chapter of Philippians there are some footnotes of little value (in verse 6 a footnote gives the alternative "work among you" for "work in you"); but in verse 10 there is no indication that the Greek may mean "approve what is best" instead of "determine what really matters."
-The difference in interpretation here is surely more interesting and important than some of the trivial alternatives that are presented in the chapter's footnotes.
-Is Paul tellling the Philippians not to worry about secondary issues (as "determine what really matters" seems to imply) or is he warning them to choose carefully what is best in all things?
+Some of the notes are explanatory, as for example the note to Acts 7:19, which explains that the abandonment of infants outdoors was “a common pagan practice of birth control.”
+A note on John 1:1 explains that “the Word (Gk Logos) is a title for Jesus as the communication and revealer of God the Father.”
+The word logos here means much more than this note indicates, but at least the HCSB tries to explain it (other versions do not).
+Unfortunately there is no marginal note at Galatians 6:16, where the HCSB gives the unusual rendering “May peace be on all those who follow this standard, and mercy also be on the Israel of God!”
+There ought to have been a note here telling the reader about the more commonly accepted interpretation, in which kai epi ton Isael tou Theou (and upon the Israel of God) is understood as Paul’s way of asserting that “all those who follow this standard” are the true and spiritual Israel.
+The rendering here, and the absence of a note, seems to indicate a dispensationalist bias.
+In the first chapter of Philippians there are some footnotes of little value (in verse 6 a footnote gives the alternative “work among you” for “work in you”); but in verse 10 there is no indication that the Greek may mean “approve what is best” instead of “determine what really matters.”
+The difference in interpretation here is surely more interesting and important than some of the trivial alternatives that are presented in the chapter’s footnotes.
+Is Paul tellling the Philippians not to worry about secondary issues (as “determine what really matters” seems to imply) or is he warning them to choose carefully what is best in all things?
 The practical implications for us are quite different.
-(6) We can hardly complain about the number of footnotes, seeing that the CSB has many more than most versions—but a better sense for what is important to Christian readers may be in order.
+(13) We can hardly complain about the number of footnotes, seeing that the HCSB has many more than most versions—but a better sense for what is important to Christian readers may be in order.

 In addition to the marginal notes, there are also some "bullet notes" in an appendix.
 When the text has some frequently-occuring words or phrases which might need explanation (i.e. "centurion"), rather than add so many notes to the margin these words are marked with a bullet in the text, which refers the reader to the explanation in the appendix.